vivin/gradle-semantic-build-versioning/README.md

  - **`minorPattern`**: If any line in the commit message matches `minorPattern`, the minor version will be bumped.
 The value for this property is expected to be a regular expression, and its default value is `/^\[minor\]$/`.
  - **`patchPattern`**: If any line in the commit message matches `patchPattern`, the patch version will be bumped.
 The value for this property is expected to be a regular expression, and its default value is `/^\[patch\]$/`.
  - **`preReleasePattern`**: If any line in the commit message matches `preReleasePattern`, the pre-release version will be bumped (i.e., either a new pre-release version will be created if the latest version is already not one, or the latest pre-release version will be bumped based on `bump` in `preRelease`).
 The value for this property is expected to be a regular expression, and its default value is `/^\[pre-release\]$/`.
  - **`newPreReleasePattern`**: If any line in the commit message matches `newPreReleasePattern`, then a new pre-release version will be created.
 If no string matching `majorPattern`, `minorPattern`, or `patchPattern` can be found then a new pre-release version after bumping the patch version.
 Otherwise, new pre-release version is created after bumping the appropriate component based on the pattern that was matched.
 The same restrictions and rules that apply to the `newPreRelease` task apply here as well.
+The value for this property is expected to be a regular expression, and its default value is `/^\[new-pre-release\]$/`.
  - **`promoteToReleasePattern`**: If any line in the commit message matches `promoteToReleasePattern`, the version will be promoted to a release version.
 The same rules that apply to the `promoteToRelease` task apply here as well.
 The value for this property is expected to be a regular expression, and its default value is `/^\[promote\]$/`.

 **Example:** Defining custom patterns to be used by `autobump`